SELECTION OF QUESTIONS AND ANSWERS

 The truth is that these young children with black belts cannot fight -- not at all.
 If these young black belts were to fight with a ruthless adult without any martial art training but with only brute strength, the young children will be badly hurt or even killed.
 The ruthless adult, for example, could just pick up a young child and throw him onto the ground.

 One of my students once told me that he met a boastful father who was so naive that he insisted that my student must spar with his son who was under 10 years old but held a black belt.
-The father became angry when my student refused to spar with his son. saying that his son could beat up my student easily.
-If my student could break a brick, he could also break a small boy's skull.
+The father became angry when my student refused to spar with his son, saying that his son could beat up my student easily.
+If my student who could break a brick, could also break a small boy's skull.
 But of course he wouldn't.
 He just smiled and walked away.

 Why is Choy-Li-Fatt, a style that does not use internal power as its base ?